 A good rule of thumb when greeting an unfamiliar dog is - no talking, no touching and no eye contact.

-Body language is everything
+Body language is everything when approaching a dog

 Never rush at a dog with a lot of chatter and frenetic energy upon greeting it.
 When you meet a dog for the first time, body language is everything - so is your calm energy.